HawaiianSpy/blipvert/README.md

 Stage - The pointer to the Stage struct to be initialized.

-thread_index - 0 based thread index this stage is for.
+thread_index - 0 based thread index for this stage.
 Use 0 if running a single thread.

-thread_count - The total number of threads operating this bitmap.
-Use 1 running a single thread.
+thread_count - The total number of worker threads operating on this bitmap.
+Use 1 if running a single thread.

-width , height - The dimensions of the source bitmap.
+width , height - The logical dimensions of the source bitmap.

 buf - pointer to the bitmap in memory.

-stride - numebr of bytes between horizontal lines in tthe bitmap.
+stride - the number of bytes between the beginning of each horizontal line in the bitmap.

-flipped - true if the bitmap is flipped.
+flipped - true if the bitmap is flipped. *false* by default.

-palette - palette used to indexed RGB bitmaps.
+palette - palette used to indexed RGB bitmaps. *nullptr* by default.